michael-m-rosenthal/CPPSPICE/README.md

-# An Documented Example Using cspice with C++
+# A Documented Example Using cspice with C++

 The objective of the code in this repository is to write a C++ program that determines times of solar occultations (the moon blocks the sun as seen from earth) in the period 2030 JAN 01 to 2040 JAN 01.
-It Uses NAIF's C++11 "Coding Style and Standards" document (attached) and examples of NAIF's existing CSPICE routines as guides.

 ## Simplifying Assumption

+I provide two solutions and they each have their own simplifying assumptions.

+The first solution is obtained via the CSPICE geometry finder tool.
+This is implemented in the `occfind` program.
-Since I do not know where on Earth the observer is, I am going to assume that the observer is located at the center of the Earth and that the Earth somehow does not obstruct the observer from viewing the event for the occultation calculation.
+That tool assumes that the observer is located at a single point such as the center of the Earth and that the Earth somehow does not obstruct the observer from viewing the event for the occultation calculation.
+As a result, it misses many events in which no shadow would be cast on the Earth's Center of Mass.
+It can also use known observation stations such as DSS-14.

+The second solution utilizes the `spkezr_c` CSPICE tool to compute the positions of the SUN and MOON relative to the Earth.
+It uses the `bodvrd_c` to obtain the latest CSPICE planetary constants in order to compute maximum radius of the object bodies.
+This is implemented in the `occfind2` program.
+The simplifying assumption that I makes is that the occultations occur when the moon's center of mass passes through a truncated cone between the Earth's center of mass and the Sun's center of mass.
+I assume a linear interpolation between the radius of the Earth and Sun, which may be an over simplification.
+The algorithm could be easily generalized to use piecewise linear interpolation if the cone radius and light trajectory are non-linear.
+It misses one small event where a shadow is cast near the south pole.

 ## Approach

-I will link the static libraries that cspice compiles and call them within c++ code.
+I will link the static libraries that CSPICE compiles and call them within c++ code.
-In particular, I anticipate that I will use the `SPICE Geometry Finder (GF) Subsystem` [found here](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/Tutorials/pdf/individual_docs/29_geometry_finder.pdf).
 To test my code, I will try it on a period of time in the past where I can look up historic solar occultations.

-I am going to accomplish this task sequentially in the following steps:

-1) Read the coding style standard found in the `SPICE2_Coding_Style_and_Standards_2022-02-17.md` file
-1) Write a simple c program with hard coded inputs that uses the `SPICE Geometry Finder (GF) Subsystem`
-1) Write a C++ class that handles the memory management

 ## Preliminaries